smaakage85/shit/README.md

 }
 ```

-## How to Start the Shit-storm
+## Start the Shit-storm

-Shit is getting real!
+Shit is about to get real!

-Now append the above code snippet to your `.bashrc` file.
+Append the above code snippet to your `.bashrc` file.

 Restart the terminal: